 Fortunately, you don’t have to accept this risk.
 Instead, you can combat it by getting treatment for your sleep apnea.
 This is part of the way that sleep apnea treatment can help you enjoy a healthier, happier, and, hopefully, longer life.

-To learn how sleep apnea treatment in Omaha can help you, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Center for Advanced Dental Sleep Treatment Center.
+To learn how sleep apnea treatment in Omaha can help you, please call (402) 493-4175 today for an appointment with a sleep dentist at Advanced Dental Sleep Treatment Center.